steve-mcintyre/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-GRUB2: https://salsa.debian.org/grub-team/grub.git, branch `bullseye` is the
+GRUB2: https://salsa.debian.org/grub-team/grub.git, branch `buster` is the
-current version (2.06-13+deb11u1) in Debian Bullseye.
+current version (2.06-3~deb10u4) in Debian Buster.
 It is derived from the upstream 2.06 release with a number of patches applied - see debian/patches there.